 Data has always been integral in corporate real estate, but in the past it was very limited.
 The amount of data and types of data that were collected were minimal compared to now.
 Another limitation was the time it took between data generation and analysis.
 Just a handful of years ago data that’s now available in real time would be months old before it could be analyzed.
 Every day that passes the data can become less useful.

 From corporate real estate market statistics that point to industry-wide trends to utilization data that tells you how a particular space in a building is used, there’s a lot to learn from big data.
-The three core benefits of big data for CRE teams is better understanding of risks, opportunities and performance.
+The three core benefits of big data for CRE teams is better understanding of risks, opportunities, and performance.

 With big data an endless stream of transactional information can be analyzed almost as soon as it’s generated.
 This fresh supply of data helps corporate real estate teams make more informed financial choices in the moment based on the latest information.
 Big data also allows for deeper analysis of a property for more accurate valuation.

 Big data is increasingly becoming the deciding factor for commercial real estate decision-making because it provides a more complete picture.
 In corporate real estate, time can also be of the essence when you’re making investments.
-Data takes the guesswork and gut feelings out of the equation.
+Analyzing data takes the guesswork and gut feelings out of the equation.
 With those two things removed, decision-making is much more efficient.

 One of the newest ways big data is being utilized in the commercial real estate industry is building intelligence.
 Energy efficiency, space utilization, changes in environmental factors – it can all be monitored with sensors that automatically gather data and export it to a reporting system.
 Analyzing property data allows you to better allocate resources, make value-add improvements and reduce waste.